Yilingeacc/ros-rl-interface/README.md

 This will launch everything you need for a full simulation; roscore, the simulator, a preselected map, a model of the racecar and the joystick server.

-You can change the map by modifying racecar_simulator/launch/rl_simulate.launch line 6:
+You can change the map by modifying racecar_simulator/launch/rl_simulate.launch@line 6:

   <arg name="map" default="YOUR_MAP_PATH"/>